Drugs Used in Diabetes Mellitus

 Thiazolidinediones

-Thiazolidinediones have fallen out of favor due to their propensity to cause water retention.
-They still may be an appropriate monotherapy for patients in whom metformin is contraindicated.
+Thiazolidinediones have fallen out of favour due to their propensity to cause water retention.
+They may still be an appropriate monotherapy for patients in whom metformin is contraindicated.

 - Contraindications